huggingface/hub-docs/docs/hub/models-adding-libraries.md

 - Free model hosting for you and your users.
 - Built-in file versioning - even for huge files - made possible by [Git-LFS](https://git-lfs.github.com/).
-- All public models are powered by the [Inference API](https://huggingface.co/docs/api-inference/index).
+- Community features (discussions, pull requests, likes).
-- In-browser widgets allow users to interact with your hosted models directly.
+- Usage metrics for all models ran with your library.

 This tutorial will help you integrate the Hub into your library so your users can benefit from all the features offered by the Hub.